weimjay/dnmp/README.md

 **Method 1: Use the compare command in the host**

 1. Determine the path to the compiler cache.
 For example, my dnmp download is in`~/dnmp`directory, that compiler's cache path is`~/dnmp/data/composer`。
-2.  reference[bash.alias.sample](bash.alias.sample)A sample file that copies the corresponding php composer function to the host `~/.bashrc`File.
+2. Refer to [bash.alias.sample](bash.alias.sample), a sample file that copies the corresponding php composer function to the host `~/.bashrc`File.
     > It is important to note here that the sample file is in`~/dnmp/data/composer`The directory needs to be the directory identified in the first step.
 3. To make a file work:
     ```bash